Memorable Manitobans: Herbert Henry Gatenby Moody (1903-1991)

 He was married twice, first to Alice Louise Taylor (c1904-1938) of Toronto, Ontario with whom he had two children.
 On 5 May 1941, he married Lorraine Code (1908-1986), daughter of Abraham Code.
 They had one child.
-He was a brother-in-law of Canadian prime minister Lester B. Pearson.
-He served as President of the Manitoba Club from 1963 to 1964.
+He was a brother-in-law of Canadian Prime Minister Lester B. Pearson.
+He served as President of the Manitoba Club (1963-1964) and was a member of the Manitoba Arts Council in the 1960s.
 He was a member of the Lakewood Country Club, the Royal Canadian Academy of the Arts, a Fellow of the Royal Architectural Institute of Canada, past Chancellor of the College of Fellows, and President of the Manitoba Association of Architects (which he joined in 1934 and headed three times during his membership).

 He died at Vancouver, British Columbia on 27 February 1991 and was buried in St. John’s Cathedral Cemetery at Winnipeg.

 Some of his architectural works in Manitoba included: